DADADESIGN-Berlin/BasicFeature/README.md

 ## Encapsulating code:

-I use the 'revealing modulare pattern' for encapsulation most of the times.
+I use the 'revealing module pattern' for encapsulation most of the times.
 I would even encapsulate a constructor in such a pattern.
 This makes it very easy to reuse features all over your projects.

 ```javascript